drago87/ST-Character-Maker/SillyTavern Character Maker/Generate/Step3 Generate Appearance & Anatomy.md

 		/let key=outputIsList {{pipe}}|

 		/setvar key=logicBasedInstruction {{noop}}|
-		/setvar key=x 7|

 		/ife (characterArchetype == 'Tauric') {:
-			/incvar x|

 			/ife ( logicBasedInstruction != '') {:
 				/addvar key=logicBasedInstruction {{newline}}|
 			:}|
-			/addvar key=logicBasedInstruction "{{getvar::x}}.
-Nipples are placed on the humanoid upper torso.
+			/addvar key=logicBasedInstruction "- Nipples are placed on the humanoid upper torso.
 Do not describe any features on the lower animal body."|

 		:}|
 		/ife (( 'fur' in logicBasedInstruction) or ( 'Fur' in logicBasedInstruction)) {:
-			/incvar x|

 			/ife ( logicBasedInstruction != '') {:
 				/addvar key=logicBasedInstruction {{newline}}|
 			:}|
-			/addvar key=logicBasedInstruction "{{getvar::x}}.
-Areolae may be partially obscured by fur or lightly visible beneath it.
+			/addvar key=logicBasedInstruction "- Areolae may be partially obscured by fur or lightly visible beneath it.
 Use fur-based skin logic for color and contrast."|

 		:}|
 		/elseif (( 'scales' in logicBasedInstruction) or ( 'Scales' in logicBasedInstruction)) {:
-			/incvar x|

 			/ife ( logicBasedInstruction != '') {:
 				/addvar key=logicBasedInstruction {{newline}}|
 			:}|
-			/addvar key=logicBasedInstruction "{{getvar::x}}.
-Areolae may appear slightly raised or differently textured than surrounding scales.
+			/addvar key=logicBasedInstruction "- Areolae may appear slightly raised or differently textured than surrounding scales.
 Coloration and contrast should match scaled coverage."|

 		:}|
 		/elseif (( 'fur' not in logicBasedInstruction) and ( 'Fur' not in logicBasedInstruction) and ( 'scales' not in logicBasedInstruction) and ( 'Scales' not in logicBasedInstruction)) {:
-			/incvar x|

 			/ife ( logicBasedInstruction != '') {:
 				/addvar key=logicBasedInstruction {{newline}}|
 			:}|
-			/addvar key=logicBasedInstruction "{{getvar::x}}.
-Use skin-based detail — focus on tone, contour, and texture.
+			/addvar key=logicBasedInstruction "- Use skin-based detail — focus on tone, contour, and texture.
 Keep all surface description rooted in visible, uncovered human-like anatomy."|

 		:}|
-		/flushvar x|

 		/ife ((inputIsList== 'Yes') or (outputIsList == 'Yes')) {: